 Connections to MongoDB on Compose are available with, and without, TLS/SSL enabled.
 This is set on a deployment-wide basis and, for your own and your clients security, we recommend you run your deployments with TLS/SSL enabled.

 If you want to use a particular language, you can go directly to its dedicated page:

 In the Deployment Overview there is a Connection Info section to get you and your application connected to the deployment.

 For drivers that support it, there is a connection string that combines both HAProxy portals so that failover is automatic if one portal is not available.

 If the driver you are using does not support the combined connection string, use the single-portal connection strings.
-In this case if one portal is not available you will want to have your application handle connecting should one become unreachable.
+In this case, if one portal is not available you will want to have your application handle connecting to the other portal.

 /compose: the default database for connections to your deployment.
 If you would like to connect to a different database upon connecting, change this to the database name you would like to connect to.